UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 34. Can you say a bit more about how you use chatGPT to ask for errors?
 Just copy/paste and it will answer what it is?
 Or how do you use this tool for coding questions?
     - Said during the presentation - Just ask it /type your question (answered by a participant, not organizer).
     - Be careful because if it doesn't know a function for something it will make up one that sounds right and use it as if it were real.
-But asking followup questions or providing it with other suggestions can refine it to be more usable.
-E.g. ifit makes up a function X that doesn't exist, you can then ask it how to write a function that would do X (answered by a participant, not organizer).
+But asking follow up questions or providing it with other suggestions can refine it to be more usable.
+E.g. if it makes up a function X that doesn't exist, you can then ask it how to write a function that would do X (answered by a participant, not organizer).

 35. What should we contact sigma2 about and what should we contact NRIS about?
     - NRIS: technical questions